Privacy notice planning compliance

 What we do with your information

-Your information will be used to enable us to determine if there has been a breach and what action the council may take to resolve the breach.
+Your information will be used to enable us to determine if there has been a breach and what action we may take to resolve the breach.

-Enforcement files are confidential and the details of complainants are only released in limited circumstances e.g. where we require your assistance with a prosecution.
+Enforcement files are confidential and the details of complainants are only released in limited circumstances, for example, where we require your assistance with a prosecution.

 How long we keep your information